stefanzweifel/sidecar-browsershot/README.md

 ```

 ## Image Manipulation
-Like the original Browsershot package, you can [manipulate the image](https://spatie.be/docs/browsershot/v2/usage/creating-images#content-sizing-the-image) size and format.
+Like the original Browsershot package, you can [manipulate the image](https://spatie.be/docs/browsershot/v4/usage/creating-images#content-sizing-the-image) size and format.

+To perform image manipulations on the screenshot, you need to install the optional dependency `spatie/image`. v3 or higher is required.

 > **Note**
 > If you're using `fit()` in combination with `saveToS3`, the image will be downloaded from S3 to your local disc, manipulated and then uploaded back to S3.